 In February 2022, Russia commenced a military invasion of Ukraine.
 In response, many jurisdictions have imposed strict economic sanctions against Russia and its interests.
 While the Company does not have any operations in Ukraine or Russia, its business may be impacted as the conflict and economic sanctions may give rise to indirect impacts, including but not limited to, increased fuel prices, supply chain challenges and disruptions, logistics and transport disruptions and heightened cybersecurity disruptions and threats.
 Increased fuel prices and ongoing volatility of such prices may have adverse impacts on the Company's costs of doing business.
 The implications could result in a global economic downturn that could adversely affect the Company's business.
-The continuance or escalation of the military conflict between Russia and Ukraine and the corresponding economic sanctions imposed on Russia, may also result in increased volatility in the market for the Company's securities and could have other effects which are currently unknown.
+The continuance or escalation of the military conflict between Russia and Ukraine and the corresponding economic sanctions imposed on Russia may also result in increased volatility in the market for the Company's securities and could have other effects which are currently unknown.
 The Company cannot accurately predict the impact that ongoing conflict in Ukraine will have on its financial position or operations.
-Uncertainty about judgments, estimates and assumptions made by management during the preparation of the CovID-19 pandemic and the Ukraine-Russia conflict on revenue, expenses, assets, liabilities, and note disclosures could result in a material adjustment to the carrying value of the asset or liability affected.
+Uncertainty about judgments, estimates and assumptions made by management during the preparation of the Company's consolidated financial statements related to potential impacts of the COVID-19 pandemic and the Ukraine-Russia conflict on revenue, expenses, assets, liabilities, and note disclosures could result in a material adjustment to the carrying value of the asset or liability affected.